israelalagbe/OauNews/README.md

 # OauNews
-Designed with Ionic1 and AngularJS 1.
+An Android app for Oau designed with Ionic1 and AngularJS 1.
-The installation is easy, extract into any web server.
+Features includes
+-Push notification
+-Admin Page